molmodcs/bci_solver/README.md

 -

-Explicit examples of output data are shown in the [Ouput](#output) section in this README and can also be acessed in the [Output]() folder available with the main project.
+Explicit examples of output data are shown in the [Output](#output) section in this README and can also be acessed in the [Output]() folder available with the main project.

 # Dependencies